CPUs

 TDP 65W

-32MB L3 cache (same as Zen 4) keeps gaming performance strong versus Intel's 20MB L3 at comparable price points
+32MB L3 cache keeps gaming performance competitive versus Intel's 20MB L3 at comparable price points

-4.4 GHz boost trails the Ryzen 5 7600's 5.1 GHz by 700 MHz — perceptible in single-threaded workloads like city builders and RTS games
+4.4 GHz boost trails modern chips by 700 MHz to 1 GHz — the gap shows in single-threaded workloads like city builders and RTS games

 Check Price on Amazon